-A less expensive way to drive a large number of users to your app is App Store Optimization.
-If your app ranks well in the app stores, its downloads will experience a substantial increase, and your user base will expand.
-Here is your ultimate guide to App Store Optimization for 2021.
+A less expensive way to drive a large number of users to the app is App Store Optimization.
+If the app ranks well in the app stores, its downloads will experience a substantial increase, and the user base will expand.
+To supplement your reading, here is the ultimate guide to App Store Optimization for 2021.

 Also, to make the in-app purchase business model work, app developers need to avoid complications and get a bit creative while strategizing the entire process.
 For example, start with just one in-app purchase option that provides value to the users and notice their responses.
 Or, try offering additional benefits in return for a referral or social media share.

 How Does In-App Purchase Work?

 The whole concept of IAP is pretty straightforward.
 It involves the transfer of monetary funds from one party to another in exchange for virtual goods.
 However, mobile app developers need to understand the technical details of implementing in-app purchases, which are different for Google and Apple app stores.